Gasteruption erythrostomum♀︎♂︎

 Gasteruption erythrostomum ♀︎, hypopygidium deep

-5. Hindtibia relatively wide with ivory coloring at the base [3]
+5. Hindleg: tibia relatively wide with ivory colouring at the base [van Achterberg 2013]

 Gasteruption erythrostomum ♀︎, hindtibia base with ivory color